metal-stack/sonic-configdb-utils/README.md

 sonic-confidb-utils generate -i input.yaml -o config_db.json
 ```

-Check the [template-values.yaml](template-values.yaml) to see examples for all accepted variables.
+Check the [template-values.yaml](template-values.yaml) file to see examples for all accepted variables.